aatishb/patterncollider/README.md

 <img src="https://user-images.githubusercontent.com/1878638/115281491-1135f280-a117-11eb-92af-9adf13fe47ae.gif" width="660">

-You can repeat this procedure for more than different numbers of parallel line sets, to create many other quasiperiodic patterns.
+You can repeat this procedure for different numbers of parallel line sets, to create many other quasiperiodic patterns.
 Pattern Collider uses this method to create quasiperiodic tiling patterns.

 ## Instructions